hyperledger/caliper/docs/Getting_Started.md

+---
+layout: page
+title:  "Getting Started"
+categories: jekyll update
+---

 ## Caliper Introduction

 Caliper is a blockchain performance benchmark framework, which allows users to test different blockchain solutions with predefined use cases, and get a set of performance test results.

 Currently supported blockchain solutions:
 * [fabric v1.0+](https://github.com/hyperledger/fabric), the lastest version that has been verified is v1.1.0
 * [sawtooth 1.0+](https://github.com/hyperledger/sawtooth-core)
 * [Iroha 1.0 beta-3](https://github.com/hyperledger/iroha)